Updated: Mar 7

 Step 1.
-Invest in decent gear
+Invest in festival photographer gear

 The first step is to make sure you are able to take good quality photos.
 You can borrow, buy or rent decent gear.
 The choice is up to you.
 I would recommend buying your own camera, because it allows you to practice every time you want.
 Buying a full frame camera is my recommendation along with a zoom lens and a wide angle lens.
 This way you can capture great overview photos as well as facial expressions and you can pay attention to details.

 Step 2.
-Get access to a festival
+Get access to a festival as a photographer

 Your main goal in the beginning of your photography career is getting experience.
 And you will only get experience by going out into the field and take photos.
 You have to invest some time and effort in becoming an experienced photographer.
 Don’t expect to get paid the first time.
 But how do you get access to a festival as a photographer?
+Here are 3 ways you can try to arrange access to a festival or event.

 You can ask the organization of the festival to allow you inside with your camera gear so you can practice shooting a festival.
 You can make a deal with them to give them the photos afterwards as a token of appreciation.
 Keep in mind that a festival already hired a photography team, it’s important to be nice to them and let them do their work.